 Even if you can get your dental insurance with orthodontia benefits to cover orthognathic surgery, the annual maximum benefit might limit what the plan pays, leaving you with most of the average $30,000 cost.

-Avoid maxing out your dental insurance by timing the procedure steps ideally.
-For instance, you might get the most from a plan with a $2,500 annual maximum following this four-year treatment plan.
+Timing the procedure steps ideally can help you avoid maxing out your dental insurance.
+For instance, following this four-year treatment plan, you might get the most from a plan with a $2,500 annual maximum.

 The annual maximum limits what your plan will pay for covered services in a calendar year.
-You can quadruple your benefits by spreading the procedure over four years.
+By spreading the procedure over four years, you can quadruple your benefits.